healthykitchen101/healthykitchen101.com/blenders/reviews/elite-gourmet/elite-gourmet-ehb-2425x.md

 ### Dimensions

-Height:
+Height: 13.4" (34.0 cm)

-Width:
+Width: 2.4" (6.1 cm)

-Weight:
+Weight: 0.9 oz (26 g)

-Shaft Length:
+Shaft Length: 6.8" (17.3 cm)

+The Elite Gourmet EHB-2425X's compact design is great for easy storage and light tasks.
+However, its lightweight build, though convenient for handling, may compromise stability; a heavier blender often feels more sturdy and can handle tougher blending without excessive vibration or movement.
+Furthermore, the shaft length of 6.8 inches, though workable for standard tasks, might not reach deep enough for effective blending in large pots or for handling larger batches.

-### Build Quality
+### 5.0 - Build Quality

+The Elite Gourmet EHB-2425X's construction is crafted entirely from lightweight plastic, so it not only lacks the robustness and tactile satisfaction associated with higher-end kitchen appliances but also raises questions about its long-term resilience.
+Such material choices often lead to vulnerabilities in structural integrity, especially under frequent or heavy use.

+Internally, the coupling mechanism, a blend of plastic and metal, is poorly designed and lacks refinement.
+This suggests a potential weak point over time, particularly under the strain of blending harder ingredients or with consistent use.

 ### Speed and Controls

-Activation:
+Activation: Press-button

-Min Speed:
+Min Speed: N/A

-Max Speed:
+Max Speed: N/A

-Presets:
+Presets: No

-Noise Level:
+Noise Level: N/A

-Digital Display:
+Digital Display: No

-Pulse Mode:
+Pulse Mode: No

+Our Elite Gourmet EHB-2425X operates on a single speed controlled by just one button.
+This approach offers straightforward operation.
+Yet, the lack of variable speed settings limits its ability to finely tune blending consistency or tackle more intricate recipes that demand precise speed control.

-### Blending Shaft
+### 5.5 - Blending Shaft

-Material:
+Material: Stainless steel

-Type:
+Type: Sharp Blade

-Guard Material:
+Guard Material: Plastic

-Blade Count:
+Blade Count: 2

-Removable:
+Removable: Yes

-Dishwasher Safe:
+Dishwasher Safe: No

+The blade assembly features two prongs, which feels somewhat flimsy.
+They lack the firmness and sharpness  you often find from those of more heavy-duty models.
+Additionally, the plastic guard surrounding the blade does not inspire confidence in its ability to endure the stress of repeated use, especially with hard ingredients like frozen fruits.

 ### Beaker